 The Gospel Pass itself has been a way through the Vale of Erywas since the time of Iron Age Man and taking the route through the mountains yourself you will be struck by how little it has changed since those times.
 It leads down to Llanthony Abbey one of the earliest monasteries founded in Britain.
 Entry is free but take a little money and treat yourself to a drink from the bar located in the old cellars and then sit in the atmospheric grounds of this 13th century ruin.

-If you would like to speak to someone who has visited this property please ask for: Elizabeth, Andria, Lucy, Jessica, Ceri, Carolyn or Sophie.
+If you would like to speak to someone who has visited this property please ask for: Elizabeth, Andria, Lucy, Ceri, Edwina or Carolyn

 - Bike Storage